astropy/astropy/docs/timeseries/index.rst

    plt.xlabel('Barycentric Julian Date')
    plt.ylabel('SAP Flux (e-/s)')

 It looks like there are a few transits!
-Let's use the :ref:`stats-bls` functionality to estimate the period, using a box with a duration of 0.2 days:
+Let's use :class:`~astropy.stats.BoxLeastSquares` to estimate the period, using a box with a duration of 0.2 days:

 .. plot::
    :context: